Please note: bad words aka slurs, swears & other nasties appear in this article.

 Whilst I have a certain sympathy for this viewpoint, it doesn’t take into account the far larger number of insults based around male genitalia (or indeed words like ‘bastard’, ‘tool’ and ‘wanker’ nearly always levvied against men).
 These can all connote stupidity and nastiness.

 More important however is the aforementioned reclamation of said word by younger generations of women.
-There’s a growing number of younger Gen X and Millennial women who also call one another ‘cunts’ now.
+There’s a growing number of younger Millennial women who also call one another ‘cunts’ now.
 This is most likely to be derogatory, but may also include terms of endearment too (just like ‘bitch’ in section 4).

 I’ve seen and heard white people express confusion about the phrase ‘people of colour’.
 They will say ‘coloured’ is considered bad now, so how come ‘people of colour’ is okay?